krysc0/IE482CourseProject/picknplace.md

 ---

-## Bonus Section - Guideline to play with the basic functions of the robot
+## Additional Section - Guideline to play with the basic functions of the robot

 **NB:This is totally sperated from previous sections, one can run only this section of tutorial to see the basic functions of the robot, don't need to run previous sections.**